Understanding Software Engineering Agents: A Study of Thought-Action-Result Trajectories: Results

 \subsection{\textbf{RQ1}: Trajectory-Level Properties}

 We investigate trajectory properties aiming to understand how their iterative processes differ in length and complexity.
-We answer this by quantitatively analyzing the distribution of iteration counts and tokens consumption.
+We answer this question by quantitatively analyzing the distribution of iteration counts and token consumption.

 Figure~\ref{fig:trajlengthsplit} shows the distribution of iteration counts across agents. \textit{\ra{}} has a mean trajectory length of 34 iterations, indicating consistent iterative reasoning.
 Similarly, \textit{\oh{}} averages 29 iterations, reflecting comparable depth.
 In contrast, \textit{\acr{}} (ACR) completes workflows in fewer steps (6 on average), highlighting a more efficient patch generation process.